Karni Sena

+Karni Sena (/ˈkəˈrni seɪnɑː/; Karaṇī sēnā), is an organisation based in Rajasthan, India.
+It was founded by Lokendra Singh Kalvi in Jaipur, Rajasthan.
+This organisation is currently headed by Raj Shekhawat.

 History

-The origin of the Karni Sena can be traced to attempts by the Rajput leader Lokendra Singh Kalvi and Tarun Pratap Singh yaduvanshi to mobilise the Rajput community in 2005.
+The origin of the Karni Sena can be traced to attempts by the Rajput leader Lokendra Singh Kalvi to mobilise the Rajput community in 2005.
 The organisation was formed in on 23 September 2006 in Jhotwara locality of Jaipur, primarily by Rajput youth.
 The central aim of the newly-formed organisation was to demand caste-based reservation for Rajputs in government jobs and education.
 Its other objectives included ending the alleged "sidelining of Rajput figures in textbooks" and help elect Rajput legislators in the government.

-The first President of the organisation was Ajeet Singh Mamdoli.
+The first president of the organisation was Ajeet Singh Mamdoli.
 During the 2008 Rajasthan Assembly elections, the group supported the Indian National Congress on the condition that the party would give a specified number of tickets to Rajput candidates.
 At that time, Kalvi was associated with the Congress, and Mamdoli wanted a Congress ticket to contest the election.
 According to Mamdoli, Kalvi was concerned about his growing political clout, which led to differences between the two leaders, and a split in the group.
 Mamdoli left the group and formed a new faction.
 Mamdoli filed a case against Kalvi's group, claiming that he had registered the name "Shri Rajput Karni Sena"; as of 2018, the case is sub-judice.